gwiam/awt_atoyom/porting_legbot.md

         - transition times are taken from the original but there seems to be no way of saying when the fade should start
     - reimplement gun
         - recreate "EnemyShootBullet" of GunPivot
-            - unclear how to do coroutines like in Unity
+            - coroutines cannot be done like in Unity because they cannot be interrupted
         - recreate "DestroyOnImpact"
     - recreate audio source, thankfully the sounds themselves have been imported
         - most audio can just be played through a script